-Figure 27 shows that no departures overflew Crawley during Q1.
+The four departures overflying Crawley in Figure 27 all occurred due to actions taken to avoid adverse weather conditions which is a safety procedure.
 This graph does not include go-arounds which are exempt from the rule.

-Figure 28 shows that as the number of flights using Routes 3 and 4 has increased, so too has the number of occurrences of Horley overflight on departure.
-The mean altitude of overflight was approximately 7000ft AMSL.
-The Airspace Office continue to work closely with NATS to highlight, address and prevent the number of overflights over the town.
+Figure 28 shows that as the number of flights using Routes 3 and 4 has increased, the number of flights infringing over Horley on departure has remained in low figures.
+The Airspace Office continues to work closely with NATS to highlight, address and prevent the number of overflights over the town.